 An important role of developers is to decide how the business concepts fit into an executable computer system.
 Once that shape is decided, a great deal of the actual coding is very repetative and templated.
 Add to this the various best practices and team standards and you get a lot of boilerplate code that can be automated for faster production with fewer errors.
 Morphir relies heavily on such automation, which we call Dev Bots.
 As with any automation, smart use can lead to drastic efficiency improvements, like taking seconds to generate what a developer would take days to produce.
 Check out the Dev Bot post for more information on this topic.

 Technology is evolving ever more quickly.
-It is no longer feasible to stay competitve if you need to completely rewrite you application everytime you want to upgrade to newer technologies.
-That’s especially true if that means risking getting your core business logic wrong in a rewrite.
+It is no longer feasible to stay competitive if you need to completely rewrite you application every time you want to upgrade to newer technologies.
+That’s especially true if there is a risk of getting your core business logic wrong in a rewrite.
 In addition to automating boilerplate code, Morphir Dev Bots convert Morphir IR into system code.
 This means the same Morphir model can run in different technologies.
 And with the business concepts protected in the Morphir model, there’s no risk to losing it with the next big technology.
 Keep an eye out for the evolving list of target environments available in the Morphir ecosystem.
 Or, if you need something that’s not there, Morphir provides the tools to do it yourself.

 Hopefully this gives a good background into what Morphir does and why.
 If you have any questions or comments, feel free to drop us a note through the Morphir project.